dapperlabs/nba-smart-contracts/README.md

 contains a dictionary that stores the moments and gives utility functions to move them in and out and to read data about the collection and its moments.

-## Contract Overview

-All core functionality and type definitions are included in the `contracts/TopShot.cdc` contract.

-The `TopShot` contract defines types.

- - `Play`: A struct type that holds most of the metadata for the moments.
-    All plays in Top Shot will be stored and modified in the main contract.
- - `SetData`: A struct that contains constant information about sets in Top Shot like the name, the series, the id, and such.
- - `Set`: A resource that contains functionality to modify sets, like adding and removing plays, locking the set, and minting moments from the set.
- - `MomentData`: A struct that contains the metadata associated with a moment. instances of it will be stored in each moment.
- - `NFT`: A resource type that is the NFT that represents the Moment highlight a user owns.
-It stores its unique ID and other metadata.
- - `Collection`: Similar to the `NFTCollection` resource from the NFT example, this resource is a repository for a user's moments.
-Users can withdraw and deposit from this collection and get information about the contained moments.
- - `Admin`: This is a resource type that can be used by admins to perform various acitions in the smart contract like starting a new series, creating a new play or set, and getting a reference to an existing set.

 ## How to Deploy and Test the Top Shot Contract

 The first step for using any smart contract is deploying it to the blockchain,